 2. (6) God will not speak to Saul.

 b.
-The Lord did not answer him: This silence demonstrates that God will not always answer everyone who seeks Him; not when a man is in a place of judgment as Saul is.
+The LORD did not answer him: This silence demonstrates that God will not always answer everyone who seeks Him; not when a man is in a place of judgment as Saul is.
 King Saul has rejected and is currently rejecting God’s previously revealed will.
-Since Saul didn’t care to obey God in what he already knew, God will not give him more to know.
+Since Saul didn’t care to obey God in what he already knew, God would not reveal more to him.

 i.
 At the very least, Saul knew that God did not want him hunting David, hoping to kill him.
 Saul said as much in passages such as 1 Samuel 24:16-20 and 26:21.
 Yet Saul disregarded what he knew to be God’s will in this matter.
 If we want God to guide us, we must follow what guidance we already have from Him.